Jameel Jaffer: Legal career

 Jaffer is the founding director of the Knight First Amendment Institute at Columbia University.
 He was on the staff of the American Civil Liberties Union (ACLU) from June 2002 until August 2016.

 In 2004, Jaffer litigated a successful constitutional challenge to the USA Patriot Act, obtaining a federal court ruling that invalidated the "national security letter" provision.
 After Congress amended the law, the federal district court invalidated the provision again in 2007.

 In 2006, Jaffer filed a case challenging the Bush administration's refusal to issue a visa to Tariq Ramadan, a well-known Islamic thinker.
 The case was brought on behalf of the American Association of Religion, the American Association of University Professors, and PEN American Center.
 A federal appeals court sided with Jaffer and his clients in 2009, finding that the exclusion of Professor Ramadan was unconstitutional.
 After that ruling, the Obama administration reversed the exclusion of Dr. Ramadan and issued him a visa.

 In 2012 and 2013, Jaffer argued two successful appeals, one before the U.S. Court of Appeals for the D.C.
 Circuit and another before the U.S. Court of Appeals for the Second Circuit, relating to the Obama administration's refusal to release Justice Department memos concerning the "targeted killing" program.

 In 2012, Jaffer argued Clapper v.
 Amnesty International USA before the U.S. Supreme Court.
 The case involved a constitutional challenge to a federal statute that gave the National Security Agency broad power to monitor international communications.
 The Supreme Court ruled against the plaintiffs 5-4, holding that they lacked "standing" to bring their suit.

 Along with Jimmy Wales and Lila Tretikov of the Wikimedia Foundation, Jaffer filed a lawsuit in March 2015 against the National Security Agency (NSA) challenging the agency's surveillance activities "through which the U.S. government intercepts, copies, and searches almost all international and many domestic text-based communications" on the Wikimedia platform.

 Between 2010 and 2016, Jaffer co-led the litigation that resulted in the disclosure of the Obama administration's "drone memos."
 Jaffer's book about the U.S. drone campaign, The Drone Memos: Targeted Killing, Secrecy, and the Law, was published by The New Press in November 2016.
 Edward Snowden called the book "a much-needed corrective to the linguistic manipulation and official obfuscation that have made [the targeted-killing] policies possible."

 Until August 2016, Jaffer was deputy legal director of the ACLU, and director of the ACLU's Center for Democracy, which housed the ACLU's work relating to free speech, privacy, technology, national security, and international human rights.
 He litigated cases relating to national security and human rights, including cases concerning surveillance, torture, rendition, and "targeted killing."

 Jaffer is an Executive Editor of Just Security, a national security blog.

+Honors and awards

+In 2026, the Sidney Hillman Foundation gave Jaffer the George Barrett Award for Public Interest Law and Brooklyn Law School selected him for the Distinguished Commitment to Public Service Award.